-A. As used in this section, "fund" means the permanent school fund described in Article 12, Section 2 of this constitution and all other permanent funds derived from lands granted or confirmed to the state by the act of congress of June 20, 1910, entitled "An act to enable the people of New Mexico to form a constitution and state government and be admitted into the union on an equal footing with the original states."
+A. As used in this section, "land grant permanent funds" means the permanent school fund described in Article 12, Section 2 of this constitution and all other permanent funds derived from lands granted or confirmed to the state by the act of congress of June 20, 1910, entitled "An act to enable the people of New Mexico to form a constitution and state government and be admitted into the union on an equal footing with the original states.".

-- B. The fund shall be invested by the state investment officer in accordance with policy regulations promulgated by the state investment council - C. In making investments, the state investment officer, under the supervision of the state investment council, shall invest and manage the fund in accordance with the Uniform Prudent Investor Act. - D. The legislature may establish criteria for investing the fund if the criteria are enacted by a three-fourths' vote of the members elected to each house, but investment of the fund is subject to the following restrictions: - (1) not more than sixty-five percent of the book value of the fund shall be invested at any given time in corporate stocks; - (2) not more than ten percent of the voting stock of a corporation shall be held; and - (3) stocks eligible for purchase shall be restricted to those stocks of businesses listed upon a national stock exchange or included in a nationally recognized list of stocks. - E. All additions to the fund and all earnings, including interest, dividends and capital gains from investment of the fund shall be credited to the fund.
+- B. The land grant permanent funds shall be invested by the state investment officer in accordance with policy rules promulgated by the state investment council. - C. In making investments, the state investment officer, under the supervision of the state investment council, shall invest and manage the land grant permanent funds in accordance with the Uniform Prudent Investor Act [45-7-601 to 45-7-612 NMSA 1978]. - D. The legislature may establish criteria for investing the land grant permanent funds if the criteria are enacted by a three-fourths' vote of the members elected to each house, but investment of the land grant permanent funds is subject to the following restrictions: - (1) not more than sixty-five percent of the book value of the land grant permanent funds shall be invested at any given time in corporate stocks; - (2) not more than ten percent of the voting stock of a corporation shall be held; and - (3) stocks eligible for purchase shall be restricted to those stocks of businesses listed upon a national stock exchange or included in a nationally recognized list of stocks